 HLT54121 Diploma of Nursing

-Study HLT54121 Diploma of Nursing at HERC with ANMEC!
+Study the HLT54121 Diploma of Nursing at HERC with ANMEC!

-The next Diploma of Nursing course will commenceon the 22nd August 2023 (subject to change).
+The next Diploma of Nursing course will commence in November 2024.

 The HLT54121 Diploma of Nursing is delivered over 18 months in our training rooms at 182 Macquarie Street, Hobart.

-The 18 months is comprised of face to face, online learning, and structured work placement of 12 weeks in total.
-This course requires Full Time Study – 2 days per week of face to face learning (9am to 3pm), plus the equivalent of 3 days per week self-directed learning.
+The 18 months is comprised of face to face, online learning, and structured industry placement (12 weeks in total).
+This course requires 2 days per week of face to face learning (9am to 3pm) at our training rooms at 182 Macquarie Street, Hobart, plus the equivalent of 2-3 days per week self-directed learning at home.

 Students are welcome to use our library facilities during business hours Monday to Friday.

-- COVID-19 vaccinations: You must have received your first, second and booster (or have evidence of booking to receive booster) of a TGA approved or recognised COVID-19 vaccination prior to course commencement.
+• COVID-19 Vaccinations: Received your first, second and booster (or have evidence of booking to receive boosters) of a TGA approved or recognised COVID-19 vaccination prior to course commencement

 There are no prerequisites for this qualification.
 However, entry into this course will be highly competitive.
 Our enrolment team will be using selection activities based on: